 As Board Chair of the 2017 Tony Award winning Dallas Theater Center, she encourages the measurement of the impact of the arts on mental health of a community.
 Through the combined efforts of Dallas Theater Center’s Public Works Dallas, UT Southwestern and the existing research of Linguistic anthropologist Shirley Brice Heath, she hopes to give more evidence to support the arts as an underutilized benefit to mental health.

-After earning her BBA at the University of Notre Dame, Ms. Kosnik Hersh worked in high-tech product development and marketing/sales in Silicon Valley.
+After earning her BBA at the University of Notre Dame, Ms. Hersh worked in high-tech product development and marketing/sales in Silicon Valley.
 She "retired" from a lucrative sales management position after the birth of her first child.
 Julie is a board trustee of the University of Texas Southwestern Medical Foundation and ATTPAC, a member of the Undergraduate Advisory Experience Council at the University of Notre Dame.
 Julie received the TACA Silver Cup for her outstanding support of the arts including Dallas Black Dance Theater, Cara Mia, Dallas Symphony Orchestra and Dallas Museum of Art.
-Julie resides in Tyler, TX.
+Julie resides in Dallas, TX.